saros-project/saros/docs/releases/saros-i_0.3.0.md

 When reporting a bug that concerns the plugin behavior, please provide the Saros log file (or all relevant excerpts) for a session where the bug was encountered.

-The log files for JetBrains IDEs are located in the IDE system directory (here called`IDE_SYSTEM_DIR`).
+The log files for [IntelliJ platform based IDEs](https://www.jetbrains.org/intellij/sdk/docs/intro/intellij_platform.html#ides-based-on-the-intellij-platform) are located in the IDE system directory (here called`IDE_SYSTEM_DIR`).
 An overview over all configurations is given on [the support forum](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs).
 For specific releases, see the information for [2019.3 and earlier](https://www.jetbrains.com/help/idea/2019.3/tuning-the-ide.html#system-directory) or [2020.1 and later](https://www.jetbrains.com/help/idea/2020.1/tuning-the-ide.html#system-directory).

 The Saros log files are located in `[IDE_SYSTEM_DIR]/log/SarosLogs/*.log`.

-If you are encountering IntelliJ IDEA errors connected to Saros (which will be displayed by a red, blinking symbol in the bottom right corner of the IntelliJ project view; the error can be viewed in more detail by clicking the symbol), please also include the IntelliJ IDEA logs.
+If you are encountering IDE errors connected to Saros (which will be displayed by a red, blinking symbol in the bottom right corner of the project view; the error can be viewed in more detail by clicking the symbol), please also include the IDE logs.
 They are located in `[IDE_SYSTEM_DIR]/log/` and are named `idea.log` (the log will be truncated at some point and older logs will be moved to `idea.log.1`, etc.).
 Please have a look at the contained timestamps to provide the correct file.